 Turn all lights off.

-You want the lighting as even as possible throughout the space.
-Not to mention, interior light sources tend to cast color on images.
-Stick to natural lighting through the windows or studio lighting if needed.
+Always stick to natural lighting through the windows or studio lighting if needed.
 When in doubt, just remember that the goal is for the image to be as true to life as possible.

 Shoot straight on.